 Near windows & exterior doors or behind curtains and drapes

-Many manufactures recommend that you do not place CO alarms near openable windows or exterior doors that when opened may cause turbulence in the air, because turbulent air can cause an alarm not to function properly.
+Many manufactures recommend that you do not place CO alarms near openable windows or exterior doors that when opened may cause turbulence in the air.
+This is recommended because turbulent air can cause an alarm not to function properly.

 Another location where an alarm shouldn’t be placed is behind drapes or curtains due to the possibility of turbulence.
 Also, one should not be placed behind large sofas or cabinets because it may be a dead air space area.

-Should an alarm be plugged into a wall outlet close to or under a window, the force of a heavy drape blowing against or brushing the alarm may loosen it or disrupt the power to the alarm.
+If an alarm was plugged into a wall outlet close to or under a window, the force of a heavy drape blowing against or brushing the alarm may loosen it or disrupt the power to the alarm.

 Dead air spaces i.e. wall & ceiling corners

-Do not put CO alarms in bathrooms, saunas, hot tub and steam rooms or ones that have moist or humid conditions.
-We have all seen how long hot showers often results in condensation settling on mirrors and fixtures; likewise, the moisture penetrates CO alarms.
+Do not put CO alarms in bathrooms, saunas, hot tub, steam rooms or any other rooms that have moist or humid conditions.
+We have all seen how long hot showers often result in condensation settling on mirrors and fixtures; likewise, the moisture penetrates CO alarms.

-Homes with finished basements should have a CO alarm, including ones with a bedroom or a fossil fuel burning device in the basement, such as a gas furnace, water heater or gas laundry dryer; otherwise a CO alarm is not recommended.
+Homes with finished basements should have a CO alarm.
+This includes basements with a bedroom or a fossil fuel burning device, such as a gas furnace, water heater or gas laundry dryer.
+If the basement does not have any of these things, then a CO alarm is not typically recommended.